petros-d/docs/cloud/overview.md

 title: 'Astronomer Cloud Documentation'
 id: overview
 slug: /
-description: Learn how to run fully-managed Airflow instances in your cloud.
+description: Run Apache Airflow on Astronomer Cloud.
+Scale data pipelines in your network, no infrastructure management required.
 ---

 ## Overview

-Astronomer Cloud is a fully-managed Airflow instance in your cloud and the easiest way to deploy, manage, and monitor data pipelines.
+Astronomer Cloud is a next generation software service that offers a managed Apache Airflow experience in your network.
+Astronomer Cloud is the easiest way to deploy, manage, and monitor data pipelines.

-The Astronomer Cloud deployment model offers the self-service convenience of a fully managed Cloud service (the Control Plane) while respecting the need to keep data private, secure, and within corporate boundaries (the Data Plane).
+The Astronomer Cloud deployment model offers the self-service convenience of a fully managed data orchestration service powered by a Control Plane, while respecting the need to keep data private and secure within a Data Plane that runs in your network and corporate boundaries.
 This model optimizes for security whilst relieving your team of operational overhead.

 ## Features

 Astronomer Cloud's architecture enables a few key features, available today:

-- A secure control plane managed by Astronomer
-- Support for a multi-tenant data plane hosted in your organization's network on AWS
+- Easy-to-create Deployments of Apache Airflow
 - Worker auto-scaling, powered by Airflow's Celery Executor + KEDA
+- Support for a multi-tenant data plane hosted in your organization's network on AWS.
+Available in many regions
-- Astronomer Runtime, a new collection of Docker images which provides a differentiated Apache Airflow experience.
-Astronomer Runtime includes timely support for the latest major, minor, and patch versions of Airflow, starting with Airflow 2.1.1
+- Astronomer Runtime, a collection of Docker images that provides a differentiated data orchestration experience.
+Astronomer Runtime includes timely support for the latest major, minor, and patch versions of Airflow
+- Role-based access control (RBAC) for configurable and secure user management
+- Single Sign-On (SSO) solution that integrates with a variety of identity providers, including Azure Active Directory (Azure AD) and Okta
+- An observability experience that gives you insight into the health and resource consumption of your tasks and pipelines in real-time

 The following diagram outlines how the control plane, data plane, and users are connected to enable these features: